lodhaarihant/Tasklist/README.md

-This is tasklist Crud App.
+This is tasklist app to track your day to day tasks.